Why do recruitments fail?

 Conclusion

-Each step of the recruitment process is crucial and interconnected.
-Recruiters must constantly reassess and adapt their methods to avoid the traps and improve the candidate experience.
-In the end, an in -depth understanding and a rectification of errors at each stage are the key to transforming a recruitment process into a lasting success.
+Every step of the recruitment process is crucial and interconnected.
+Recruiters must constantly reassess and adapt their methods to avoid pitfalls and improve the candidate experience.
+Ultimately, a thorough understanding and correction of errors at each stage are key to transforming a recruitment process into a lasting success.